 Can I go skiing this winter?

-Whilst there will be some extra rules and measures to abide by, as it currently stands, a full ski season is expected.
+Whilst there will be some extra rules and measures to abide by, as it currently stands, resorts across Europe are expecting to open this winter.
+Although delayed, France is hoping to open resorts in early January, and most European countries are also following a similar timeline.
 In the case that the situation changes and European resorts have to tighten down, do not worry, there are other options on how you can get the most of your skiing this winter, but more on that a little further down.

 Which ski resorts are going to open?

 The length of the season is of course dependent upon snow conditions, and uniquely for this season, virus conditions.
-However, resorts are confident that they have put all the appropriate measures in place to ensure a safe and full season.
+However, resorts are confident that they have put all of the appropriate measures in place to ensure a safe season once local governments allow their opening.

 Will I have to quarantine?